On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Preliminaries

 \begin{itemize}

-\item \textbf{SPL.} On the one hand, due to the sequential composition theorem~\cite{dwork2014algorithmic}, users can split the privacy budget $\epsilon$ over the number of attributes $d$ and send all randomized values $y_j$, for $j \in [1,d]$, with $\frac{\epsilon}{d}$-LDP to the aggregator (\ie, a tuple $\textbf{y}=[y_1,y_2,\ldots,y_d]$).
+\item \textbf{SPL.} On the one hand, due to the sequential composition theorem~\cite{dwork2014algorithmic}, users can split the privacy budget $\epsilon$ over the number of attributes $d$ and send all randomized values $y_j$, for $j \in [d]$, with $\frac{\epsilon}{d}$-LDP to the aggregator (\ie, a tuple $\textbf{y}=[y_1,y_2,\ldots,y_d]$).
 However, this naïve SPL solution leads to high estimation error~\cite{xiao2,wang2019,Arcolezi2021_allomfree,tianhao2017}.

-\item \textbf{SMP.} Instead of splitting the privacy budget $\epsilon$, one state-of-the-art solution is to divide the users into $d$ groups to answer a single attribute~\cite{xiao2,wang2019,Arcolezi2021_allomfree,tianhao2017}.
-More precisely, each user samples a single attribute $j \in [1,d]$ (we slightly abuse the notation and use $j$ for $A_j$) at random and uses all the privacy budget to send it with $\epsilon$-LDP.
+\item \textbf{SMP.} Instead of splitting the privacy budget $\epsilon$, this state-of-the-art solution allows each user to sample a single attribute $j \in [d]$ at random and uses all the privacy budget to send it with $\epsilon$-LDP~\cite{xiao2,wang2019,Arcolezi2021_allomfree,tianhao2017}.
 In this case, each user tells the aggregator which attribute is sampled, and what is the perturbed value for it ensuring $\epsilon$-LDP (\ie, $\langle j, y_j \rangle$).

 \end{itemize}